Partner Zones

 My Partner Zone creation failed, how do I find out what the issue is?

-To check status, use the API or check Gateway/Console logs.
+To check the status, use the API to GET the state of the Partner Zone, or check the Gateway & Console logs.